Discover your Call to Adventure

 Discover the duality of your desires, design, and destiny through The Journal-Artist Program.
 During the 13 weeks, you will be journaling three to four times a week and sharing pieces of your journal entries with an intimate group of kindred journal-artists.

-Your Journal-Artist Mentor will take you through the 1-2-3 step process of Artist-Inspired Journaling, in honor of, 1 Corinthians 13:12, “For now we see a reflection, as in a mirror…” so you may activate the subconscious voice, the parts of you that have been suppressed, so you may begin the process of discerning the truth from the life-lies in your life.
+Your Journal-Artist Mentor will take you through the 1-2-3 step process of Artist-Inspired Journaling while you are getting connected with kindred Journal-Artists in our private community, so you may activate the subconscious voice, the parts of you that have been suppressed, and begin the process of discerning the truth from the life-lies in your life.

 The Journal-Artist Journey is based on 1 Corinthians 13:12 “For now we see a reflection as in a mirror and then we shall see face to face.
 For now I know in part, then I shall know fully, even as I am fully known.”